Teewa56/parachain/README.md

-# 🔐 Advanced Identity Parachain
+# 🔐 PortableID

-A production-ready Polkadot parachain for decentralized identity management with zero-knowledge proofs, verifiable credentials, on-chain governance, and cross-chain interoperability.
+A digital decentralised identity wallet for decentralized identity management with zero-knowledge proofs, verifiable credentials, on-chain governance, and cross-chain interoperability.

 ## 📋 Table of Contents